Outdated Bathroom Vanity Sink Update

 Make it pretty.
 After everything’s is dry and sealed you are free to install your hardware.
 Because mine was also outdated, I opted to get new hardware, making it look completely new.

-I went from hardware with the pull handle sink stopper to a pop out as well.
-Heres the faucet and the sink stopper I used.
+I went from hardware with the pull handle sink stopper to a pop out as well Heres the <a href=httpsamznto2LxkOiS target= blank rel=nofollow noopener noreferrer>faucet<a> and the <a href=httpsamznto2AinvQp target= blank rel=nofollow noopener noreferrer>sink stopper<a> I used

 And that’s it folks!
 What appears to be a major upgrade took minimal time and won’t put a huge dent in your budget.
 Maybe just a sacrifice of your daily coffee purchase for a week.